robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

-The advantages of this are that it does not require the inversion of the covariance matrix as with traditional mean-variance optimisation, and seems to produce diverse portfolios that perform well out of sample.
+The advantages of this are that it does not require the inversion of the covariance matrix as with traditional mean-variance optimization, and seems to produce diverse portfolios that perform well out of sample.

 .. image:: ../media/dendrogram.png